isomerpages/moe-nanyanggirlshigh/_ny-story/Milestones.md

 <tr>
     <th class="th-20">2005</th>
 		<th class="th-80">The Integrated Programme was offered to all Secondary 1 students.
-The Bicultural Studies Programme (Chinese) was implemented.</th>
+The Bicultural Studies Programme was implemented. </th>
 </tr>
 <tr>
     <td class="tg-20">&nbsp;</td>
 	<td class="tg-80"><img src="/images/milestone_2005.jpeg">
-		<p>The school’s continued emphasis on a bilingual education for its students led to the introduction of the Chinese Language Elective Programme (CLEP) and the Bicultural Studies Programme \[Chinese\], both of which aim&nbsp;at cultivating students who are effectively bilingual and well immersed in both cultures.</p><br></td>
+		<p>The school’s continued emphasis on a bilingual education for its students led to the introduction of the the Bicultural Studies Programme, which aims at cultivating students who are effectively bilingual and well immersed in east and west cultures.</p><br></td>
 </tr>

 <tr>